A Dull CGI Mess

 Momoa as Lobo, an interstellar bounty hunter and renegade.
 It is directed by

-Gunn’s Superman, this film is a slog.
+The 100-words: With little of the charm or humor of Gunn’s Superman, this film is a slog.
 The planet-hopping and green screens give

 it little sense of place and Kara’s youthful angst gets tiresome.
 All the action

-uninteresting and generic bad guys.
+uninteresting, generic bad guys.
 Lobo is useless and probably should have

 useful in the DCU, but this film needed a more thoughtful plot and steadier

 direction.
-Gunn needs to course correct after
+Gunn and DC need to course correct after

 this mess.